St. Michael the Archangel

 Holy Scripture describes St. Michael the Archangel as one of the chief princes and a leader of the forces of heaven in the triumph over the powers of hell.
 St. Michael has been especially honored and invoked as patron and protector by the Church since the time of the Apostles.

-St. George, the patron saint of England, was a martyr who suffered near Lydda, also known as Dispolis, in current-day Palestine.
+St. George, the patron saint of England, was a martyr who suffered near Lydda, also known as Diospolis, in the Holy Land.
 Little else is known of St. George.

 In 1845, St. George’s Episcopal Church was established in the City of St. Louis.
 In 1928, St. George’s Episcopal Church was combined with The Church of St. Michael and All Angels to create The Church of St. Michael & St. George.